Customize

 The following commands are also displayed under the 3-dot icon at the top right:

-In order to be able to access different layouts and menus as quickly as possible, all .l4d files located in the library/layout directory within the program folder are displayed here.
+In order to be able to access different layouts and menus as quickly as possible, all the layouts supplied and those you have saved yourself (see also Save Layout as...) layouts are displayed.

 Once you have set up your working environment as desired, you can save this state (but only that of Cinema 4D - you still have to tidy up your desk manually).